-Against the background of this normal feature of refugee experience, the issue of securing conditions of rebuilding a social life, of enabling autonomy, have a specific normative significance that the state standing in loco civitatis has the responsibility to address – and this is best accomplished by providing relatively rapid access to citizenship with all the relevant securities that this status brings.
+Against the background of this normal feature of refugee experience, the issue of securing conditions of rebuilding a social life, of enabling autonomy, have a specific normative significance that the state standing in loco civitatis (Owen, 2016) has the responsibility to address – and this is best accomplished by providing relatively rapid access to citizenship with all the relevant securities that this status brings.
 This is, to a non-trivial extent, also a responsibility that is acknowledged by the member states of the EU.

 Refugees and Naturalisation in EU Member States

-Jus domicilli is available in all EU member states and ordinary naturalisation is regulated primarily through residential time plus a combination of language, character and finance conditions which may be more or less demanding.All the data deployed below is drawn from the GLOBCIT (2017) database (for the full table see Appendix 1).
+Jus domicilli is available in all EU member states and ordinary naturalisation is regulated primarily through residential time plus a combination of language, character and finance conditions which may be more or less demanding.
+To demonstrate the acknowledgment by EU states, even if only to a limited extent, of the norm that refugees should enjoy relatively rapid access to membership, I draw on a range of data All the data deployed below is drawn from the GLOBCIT (2017) database (for the full table see Appendix 1).

-With some exceptions (Croatia, Netherlands, Poland, Portugal, Spain), is primarily viewed as discretionary rather than as an entitlement.
-The temporal dimension of these policies thus:
+With some exceptions (Belgium, Croatia, Germany, Netherlands, Poland, Portugal, Spain), ordinary naturalisation is primarily viewed as discretionary rather than as an entitlement.
+The temporal dimension of these policies runs thus: